arcus-azure/arcus.webapi/docs/preview/features/logging.md

 }
 ```

-**Skipping certain routes**
+### Skipping certain routes

-The request tracking middleware can be disabled for certain endpoints (operation and/or controller level).
-This can come in handy if you have certain endpoints with rather large request bodies or want to boost performace.
+You can opt-out for request tracking on one or more endpoints (operation and/or controller level).
+This can come in handy if you have certain endpoints with rather large request bodies or want to boost performance or are constantly probed to monitor the application.
-This can be achieved by placing the `SkipRequestTrackingAttribute` on the endpoint of your choosing.
+This can easily be done by using the `SkipRequestTrackingAttribute` on the endpoint or controller of your choosing.

 ```csharp
 [ApiController]